Click HERE to learn more about accessing these services from the comfort of your home via telehealth.

 Is your family going through a rough patch?
 Whether the issue itself, stems from a lack of understanding between those involved, sibling conflict, or developmental disagreements with a child, a difficult situation can have an effect on the entire family.
 Family counseling, or family therapy, can be helpful when problems arise and can help restore and improve communication.

-- If a family member is suffering from substance abuse
+- A family member is suffering from substance abuse

 - Issues between parents (parenting issues or going through a divorce)

-- If a teenager is experiencing behavior issues such as anger outbursts
+- Child or teenage behavioral issues such as anger outbursts

 - Sibling conflict

-The number of situations associated with parenting and families is endless, but common conflicts can include in-laws sticking their nose your relationship, difference in opinion when it comes to raising children, and even trauma, such as domestic violence, or alcohol and drug abuse.
+Within families, the parental team faces a significant amount of pressure.
+Again, the possibilities are endless, but common conflicts can include in-laws sticking their nose your relationship, difference in opinion when it comes to raising children, and even trauma, such as domestic violence, or alcohol and drug abuse.
 It can be challenging to watch family members struggle, and in most cases, you may not know how to resolve the problem.
 Seeking support from a mental health professional can help parents and families develop acceptance and skills to repair relationships that may seem unsalvageable.

 - Being a single parent